Data on tests, new incidents, restricted herds and cattle slaughtered with bovine TB for March 2022.

 New TB herd incidents

-In the 12 months to March 2021, there were 630 new herd incidents reported in Wales.
-This is a 2% decrease on the previous 12 months, when there were 644 new incidents.
+In the 12 months to March 2022, there were 634 new herd incidents reported in Wales.
+This is similar to the previous 12 months when there were 631 new incidents.

 Animals slaughtered for TB control

 In the 12 months to March 2022, 10,117 cattle were slaughtered due to bovine TB control.
 This is an 8.0% decrease on the previous 12 months, when 11,002 cattle were slaughtered.